 Temperature: 86°F/30°C (north), 89°F/31°C (center), 84°F/29°C (south)

 August is one of the wettest months in the north.
 Cruises in Ha Long Bay are a no-go at this time, as are extensive treks in the mountainous regions.
-The good days in the central coast are now dwindling, however it’s still a rather OK time to travel here.
+The good days on the central coast are now dwindling, however, it’s still a rather OK time to travel here.
 Meanwhile, it’s still raining down south.

 Rainfall: 18 days (north), 12 days (center), 22 days (south)